iTrooz/efivar-rs/README.md

 The efiboot tool supports both Windows and Linux:

 * Windows: administrative rights are required to both *read* and *write* variables.
-* Linux: efivarfs should be mounted at /sys/firmware/efi/efivars on all major distros.
+* Linux: the efivar filesystem should be mounted at /sys/firmware/efi/efivars on all major distros.
 With the default settings, standard users should be able to read variables, while writing to variables requires being root.